 Curricula vitae are commonly used in applying for the following:

-A curriculum vitae includes information about professional publications, presentations, committee work, grants received, and other details based on each person's experience.
+A CV includes information about professional publications, presentations, committee work, grants received, and other details based on each person's experience.

 You can include:

-Although curricula vitae are often similar to resumes, the preferred style, format, and content varies from discipline to discipline.
+Although CVs are often similar to resumes, the preferred style, format, and content varies from discipline to discipline.
 Before writing a CV, you should become familiar with the requirements of your academic field by asking faculty members in your department and consulting professional associations for additional guidelines and examples.
-Career Services Center advisors can review your curriculum vitae and make suggestions.
+Career Center advisors can review your CV and make suggestions.
 Call or come into the office to make an appointment.